Brewers Fayre: Rejuvenation

 After opening The Harbour in Carrickfergus in County Antrim, Northern Ireland, in early 2006, Brewers Fayre opened no pubs for over two years until The Wobbly Wheel near Banbury was rebranded from Millers Kitchen.
 Despite the previous policy of disposals and rebranding of Brewers Fayres sites, the chain has seen a resurgence in popularity fueled by new menu offers such as two for £9 meal deals in late 2007, along with an option for two desserts for £2 in October 2009, and two starters for £2.50 in 2015.
 In late 2008 a refurbishment programme was launched.
 All sites were given a small makeover featuring a new colour scheme, new carpets, and paintings in the restaurants.
 Some of the first sites to be refurbished were The Meadows near Barnsley and The Oaks at Norwich Airport.

 On 31 March 2009 the new theme began with a new logo featuring the new slogan "Pub Food as it Should Be" printed on the menus.
 Sites continued to be refurbished, with the last site refurbished in 2010.
 New external signage was given to each pub at this time as well.

-In December 2009, The Papermill in High Wycombe was refurbished and hot counters were added in the restaurant.
-To host theme nights on weekdays in addition to the main menu.
+In December 2009, The Papermill in High Wycombe was refurbished and hot counters were added in the restaurant to host theme nights on weekdays in addition to the main menu.
 After a successful trial at this location the programme was rolled out to further Brewers Fayre locations in September 2010 and then again during 2011.
-In September 2010 theme nights were introduced to all pubs, including those without buffet counters.
+In late 2010, theme nights were introduced to all pubs, including those without buffet counters.
 These included "Pie Nights" and "Fish & Chip Shop Nights".
 This was a more cost-effective solution than conversion to a Taybarns or a Table Table restaurant, formats which currently have higher sales and profits than Brewers Fayre.
 According to Whitbread, it was "benefiting from sales at its Brewers Fayre and Premier Inn chain" in a 2011 economy in which "domestic price pressures [are] near their highest levels in two decades".

 In January 2011, Brewers Fayre opened its first new-build site in five years, Malt & Myre, at Lomondgate Drive, Dumbarton.
 The second-ever Brewers Fayre to open in Ireland opened in November 2012 as part of the Premier Inn at Crescent Link on the Waterside in Derry.
 Ireland's first Brewers Fayre is The Harbour in Carrickfergus.

+2015 saw a new refurbishment program started moving to a more modern style of restaurant which was started in new builds and rolled out across a small number of existing restaurants.
+A couple more were refurbished in 2016 however this program has appeared to have ceased.
+After COVID-19 lockdowns, some sites have been repainted and had carpets replaced at the choice of the individual site.
+Only one new site has opened since 2017 at The Lakeside in Milton Keynes, which is now known as "The Willen Dragon".